visit/citybreak-online-doc/_includes/tracking.md

 ## Booking tracking id

+_(NOTE: This is a legacy feature will be removed later on.
+This feature only work with redirect PSP integrations.)_

 The booking tracking feature is a simple way for a client to track whether or not certain bookings were referred to by a tracking key or not.

 A tracking key is a text string which could be any value, it could be provided through a direct link or within a widget.